supaorg/supa/docs/dev/proposals/attach-files.md

 });
 ```

-For OpenAI-like providers that accept data URLs:
+For OpenAI-like providers:
-- Convert each image to a `data:image/<type>;base64,...` URL or write to a temporary local HTTP server (not planned) and send the URL
+- Convert each image to a `data:image/<type>;base64,...` URL and send as `image_url` content parts.
+Do not use hosted URLs.

 For Gemini:
-- Prefer base64 inline parts if supported by AIWrapper; otherwise, we may need direct SDK calls later
+- Use base64 inline parts (`inlineData`) if supported by AIWrapper; otherwise, add an adapter layer within AIWrapper usage.

 ### Validation and limits
 - Max images per message: 5 (configurable)